First AME COVID-19 Re-Entering Policy

 What we know

-• Two COVID-19 vaccines have received FDA Emergency Use Authorization and approval from the Western States Scientific Review Group.
-One vaccine was developed by Pfizer-BioNTech and the other by Moderna.
+• Three COVID-19 vaccines have received FDA Emergency Use Authorization and approval from the Western States Scientific Review Group.

-• Both the Moderna and Pfizer vaccine are equally safe and effective.
+• All three vaccines are equally safe and effective.

 • There are many benefits of getting vaccinated for COVID-19 and doing so will help end the pandemic.